-A student can repeat a course for credit only when he or she has not received a grade of "B" or better in that course, regardless of where the course was taken.
-When a student repeats an eligible course, both grades appear on the student's transcript.
+When a student repeats a course, all grades received from Wor-Wic for that course appear on the student's transcript.
 Only the last grade is used for computing grade point average.

 Academic Performance

 Students are expected to maintain a high level of academic performance.
 Assistance is provided in an attempt to help students maintain satisfactory academic progress.
 A student who does not maintain satisfactory academic progress can be dismissed from the institution.
 A student who is concerned about his or her academic progress should consult with his or her academic advisor.